NYPL-Simplified/Simplified-iOS/README.md

 13. `(cd readium-sdk; sh MakeHeaders.sh Apple)` (parentheses included) to generate the headers for Readium.
 14. `open Simplified.xcodeproj`
 15. Comment out/remove line with include of "Simplified+RMSDK.xcconfig" in "Simplified.xcconfig".
+16. Remove `FEATURE_DRM_CONNECTOR` entries in _Build Settings_ -> _Swift Compiler - Custom Flags_ -> _Active Compilation Conditions_ in project settings
-16. Delete `NYPLAEToolkit.framework`, `AudioEngine.framework`, `libADEPT.a` and `libAdobe Content Filter.a` from _General_ -> _Frameworks, Libraries, and Embedded Content_ section in project settings.
+17. Delete `NYPLAEToolkit.framework`, `AudioEngine.framework`, `libADEPT.a` and `libAdobe Content Filter.a` from _General_ -> _Frameworks, Libraries, and Embedded Content_ section in project settings.
-17. Remove input and output filepaths for `AudioEngine.framework` and `NYPLAEToolkit.framework` from `Copy Frameworks (Carthage)` _Build Phase_ in project settings.
+18. Remove input and output filepaths for `AudioEngine.framework` and `NYPLAEToolkit.framework` from `Copy Frameworks (Carthage)` _Build Phase_ in project settings.
-18. Note: For now, we recommend keeping any unstaged changes as a single git stash until better dynamic build support is added.
+19. Note: For now, we recommend keeping any unstaged changes as a single git stash until better dynamic build support is added.
-19. Build.
+20. Build.

 # Contributing